Skip to main content

 Our recommendations for the use of transparency algorithms are based on five quality criteria: Trust, associations, reliability, fairness and identity.

-1. Trust is generated by developers minimising the number of false-positive predictions.
+is generated by developers minimising the number of false-positive predictions.
 False-positive predictions, for example, could lead to risk-averse investors being incorrectly categorised as risk-takers.

-1. Associations are needed to separate plausible and implausible correlations between the various input-output variables of black box algorithms.
+are needed to separate plausible and implausible correlations between the various input-output variables of black box algorithms.
 These can then be checked for economic credibility.
 For example, a robo-advisor provider would have to explain why the algorithm does not increase the proportion of equity ETFs again in phases of economic upswing.

-1. Reliability of the systems ensures that the robustness of a model is tested in different data environments.
+of the systems ensures that the robustness of a model is tested in different data environments.
 For robo-advisors, this means that they also make "good" investment decisions in different market situations, i.e. in line with investors' risk/return preferences.
 It will be interesting to analyse how robo-advisors have navigated through recent times of crisis.

-1. Finally, every investment model should also be ethically justifiable, i.e. it should not differentiate between religion, gender, class and race when investing.
+Every investment model should also be ethically justifiable, i.e. it should not differentiate between religion, gender, class and race when investing.
 That's what we call fairness.

-1. Finally, the black box algorithm should preserve the identities of the investors, i.e. no conclusions should be drawn from the investment methods to a person.
+The black box algorithm should preserve the identities of the investors, i.e. no conclusions should be drawn from the investment methods to a person.

 Is strict liability feasible?

 At best, aggrieved investors of AI-driven investment advice can assert a claim for damages for breach of duty against the financial service providers.
 It is debatable whether the operator of the robo-advisor can be held responsible for a programming error.
 Particularly in the case of black box algorithms, which no longer rely on explicit programming logic such as simple if-then relationships, it is very difficult to identify an "actual" error in the implementation.
 The error could merely lie in the improper control of the input parameters.
+If liability of the manufacturer is ruled out due to a lack of infringement of legal interests, the introduction of independent strict liability of the operator of robo-advisors in the context of product liability would be welcome.

 Do you have any questions about studying?
 Please contact us!